Non-Contradiction/convexjlr/original_vignettes/original-vignette.md

 Support Vector Machine
 ----------------------

-Support vector machine (SVM) is a classificaiton tool.
+Support vector machine (SVM) is a classification tool.
 In this vignette, we just focus on the soft-margin linear SVM.
 Interested reader can read more about SVM in the Wikipedia page [Support vector machine](https://en.wikipedia.org/wiki/Support_vector_machine).